JuNi4/AI.cpp/README.md

 2. Currently, neural networks can't be saved or loaded.
 But this feature is planned.

+3. The saving and loading of neural networks requires a JSON library (https://github.com/nlohmann/json/), wich is already included.

 ## Examples:
 ### A simple random network
 src/main.cpp